SC-900 Preparation Details

 This question is part of my Udemy course SC-900 Exam Questions.
 It is copyrighted and cannot be reproduced elsewhere without permission.

-Q] Microsoft Azure Sentinel is a scalable, cloud-native SIEM/SOAR solution.
+Q] Microsoft Sentinel is a scalable, cloud-native SIEM/SOAR solution.
 What do the acronyms stand for?

 Explanation: SIEM (Security Information Event Management) is a centralized collection point for all the log entries generated by your infrastructure, resources, devices, firewall, and endpoints.
 It then correlates these logs to generate alerts and notifies the administrator.